lweasel/piquant/docs/quantifiers.rst

 Quantification tools
 ====================

 By default, the *piquant* pipeline has the ability to run the following four transcript quantification tools.
-The pipeline can, however, be easily extended to run additional quantification tools by editing the ``quantifiers.py`` Python module, as described in :ref:`adding-new-quantifiers`.
+The pipeline can, however, be easily extended to run additional quantification tools by editing the ``quantifiers.py`` Python module, as described in :ref:`extending-adding-new-quantifiers`.

 Cufflinks
 ---------